supertokens/supertokens-core/README.md

 ## What is SuperTokens?
 SuperTokens is an open core alternative to proprietary login providers like Auth0 or AWS Cognito.
 We are different because we offer:
-- Open source: SuperTokens can be used for free, forever, with no limits.
+- Open source: SuperTokens can be used for free, forever, with no limits on the number of users.
-- An on-premises deployment with no connection to our servers.
-You control 100% of your user data.
+- An on-premises deployment so that you control 100% of your user data, using your own database.
 - An end to end solution with login, sign ups, user and session management, without all the complexities of OAuth protocols.
-- Ease of implementation and higher security
+- Ease of implementation and higher security.
 - Extensibility: Anyone can contribute and make SuperTokens better!

 ### Philosophy